zkavtaskin/RTAL/THEORY.md

 It is not clear at this point if abstraction is built into intelligent actors cognition or if it is an emergent phenomenon.
 At the time of writing the working hypothesis that it is an emergent property.

 ## Routing
+Based on associations section it is possible to assume that memories are stored in some directed graph clusters as seen in figure 1.
+However as more data is stored 1) these clusters will overlap and 2) there needs to be a way to route from cluster to cluster if necessery.
+This section brings few concepts together by proposing a way of discovering where new inputs need to be recorded and how it can self organise for future inference and "memory recall".

+### Storage
+...

+### Concept / Hub
+As graphs are created common overlaps will be created.
+These overlap are connected by a hub.
+This hub becomes a concept or an abstract representation of a thing and it acts like a router between memory clusters.

 ## Links:
 * (Spatial Neural Networks Based on Fractal Algorithms